JerrySievert/equinox/README.md

 ### Example Tests

-Tests are very simple to write and start using immediately.
+Tests are simple to write and start using immediately.

 ```js
 var tests = [